MicrosoftLearning/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-02-storage-lab.md

 1. Enter the following values on the **Create a storage account** page:

     - **Subscription**: Select your Azure subscription.
-    - **Resource group**:  Create a new resource group with a name of your choice.
+    - **Resource group**:  Select **Create new** and enter a name of your choice, such as `dp900-lab-rg`.

+        > _**What is a resource group?** It's just a folder that holds related Azure resources together.
+When you're finished, you can delete the folder to remove everything in one click._

-    - **Storage account name**: Enter a unique name for your storage account using lower-case letters and numbers.
+    - **Storage account name**: Enter a unique name for your storage account using lower-case letters and numbers only (this name must not already be in use by anyone else).
-    - **Region**:  Select any available location.
+    - **Region**:  Select any available location near you.
     - **Performance**: *Standard*
     - **Redundancy**: *Locally-redundant storage (LRS)*